Hours ahead of shutdown deadline, U.S. House sends Biden stopgap spending bill - NewsBreak

 The package would keep the federal government up and running through Dec.
 16, giving congressional leaders and the White House more time to work out how much to spend on discretionary programs and to draft bipartisan versions of the dozen annual government funding bills.

-The bill , approved 230-201 , was signed into law on Friday night by President Joe Biden.
-He needed to sign the measure before midnight, when the current government spending law would have expired ahead of the start of the new fiscal year Oct.
+The bill , approved 230-201, now heads to President Joe Biden for his signature.
+He needs to sign the measure before midnight, when the current government spending law expires ahead of the start of the new fiscal year Oct.
 1.

 If the stopgap spending bill hadn’t cleared Congress, the federal government would have begun a partial government shutdown early Saturday.